iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - **Schedule impact:** what moves, what slips, what can be parallelized; effect on milestones/release date
   - **Cost/effort impact:** engineering effort, testing effort, vendor effort, and any extra tools/licenses
   - **Dependency impact:** new/changed dependencies (vendors, APIs, SDKs, devices, app-store review, environments)
-  - **Quality impact:** additional test coverage needed; regression risk; effect on “Definition of Done”
+  - **Quality impact:** additional test coverage needed; **regression risk (the chance that a change breaks something that previously worked — often in related flows, shared components, or integrations)**; and any effect on the **Definition of Done** (what “complete” means, including required quality checks and evidence)
   - **Operational impact:** monitoring/alerts, runbooks, support load, on-call/escalation readiness
-  - **Security & privacy impact (when applicable):** permissions, data classification, encryption, access controls, retention/deletion, sub-processors
+  - **Security & privacy impact (when applicable):** permissions, data classification, encryption, access controls, retention/deletion, and **sub-processors (third-party service providers we rely on to process data on our behalf — e.g., hosting, analytics, notifications — which must be assessed and controlled via contracts, access boundaries, and data-transfer safeguards)**
-  - **Risk assessment:** what can go wrong, likelihood/impact, mitigation plan, and residual risk
+  - **Risk assessment:** what can go wrong, likelihood/impact, mitigation plan, and **residual risk (the risk that remains even after mitigations are in place)**.
+    - *Example:* We encrypt data at rest and in transit, but there is still a small residual risk of credential compromise (e.g., a user’s device is stolen or a token is leaked).
+    - *Example:* We add retries, timeouts, and monitoring for an external API, but there is still residual risk of provider downtime during peak hours that could delay workflows.
+    - *Example:* We tighten input validation and add test coverage, but there is residual risk of an edge-case bug in a rarely used workflow that may only appear in real-world usage
   - **Options and trade-offs:** at least one alternative (e.g., defer to next release, phased rollout, limited scope version)

 - **Decision and approval (the “go / no-go”)**